Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ![events_map](assets/I024.png)

 The results can include a large number of restaurants by MP, so let's only  refer to the first 8 restaurants for each MP letter based on distance from the event.
 The array_slice method does just that.
+Create a new Python cell called **filt_restaurant_obj** and paste the following python content into it:

 ```python
 all_3 = session.table("DATA.EVENTS_AND_WHAT_IS_AFFECTED")